 Showing 1–12 of 27 results

-Masters of the Universe action figures and toys!
+Masters of the Universe Origins figures and toys!

-Here you’ll find the latest action figure from the Masters of the Universe Origins and Masters of the Universe Revelation toy lines.
+Here you’ll find the latest Masters of the Universe Origins figures and Masters of the Universe Revelation figures.

 The origins of He-Man, Skeletor and the other Masters is disputed amongst those involved and even led to a lawsuit over copyright infringement.
 In 1976 Mattel passed on the opportunity to produce action figures, toys and playsets for the upcoming Star Wars movie, a decision which haunted the toy company, driving them to create their own successful franchise.
 After a number of failed experiments Mattel would begin development of a barbarian character who would exist in a sword and sorcery world but with elements of science fiction blended in – He-Man.